walterfreeman/phy211/syllabus.md

 We believe that anyone can understand physics.
 It does not require any special talent or gift; it requires only hard work and persistent effort.
 There is never shame in "not understanding something yet".

 Everyone's progress in learning physics is different.
-We all begin this journey with different background in mathematics, and we all learn physics skills unevenly.
+We all begin this journey with different background in mathematics, and different physics skills will take different amounts of time for each of us to learn.
 This class is designed to give you multiple avenues and times to learn each skill.

 However, the same exercise program doesn't always work for everyone, and so we are trialing something new this year.

 I am working with Brendan Parlee, a physics major focusing on education, to develop a program designed to identify when individual students need extra help to learn some skill, whether mathematical or physical, and get them that help.
 Much of what we do will be behind the scenes.
 The ways that will affect you are:

-* You'll see us taking notes during recitation (not just about things you need help with, but also things you are doing well at!)
-* We will invite people who need extra practice at particular skills to come to study sessions designed to help you learn those skills
-* We may customize homework assignments for students to focus on the skills that would benefit them the most to practice
-* Half of your final exam will consist of "second chances" at previous skills you had trouble with on prior exams -->
+* At the beginning of the semester, we will give everyone an ungraded mathematics assessment.
+If there are any skills you need extra practice on, we'll contact you and offer you an opportunity to get that practice.
+* At the end of recitation, we will sometimes ask you to give a short reflection on how well you understood the things in that day's recitation and what you learned from it.
+We'll use what you tell us to inform what we do in future classes.
+* If you ask us for extra help on any topic, we'll have resources available to get you that help.

 ---